harmony-one/h/progress/konstantin-potapov.md

+2026-06-07 This week, Ulad and I tested changes to the block production flow to ensure blocks are produced only after the next valid timestamp is reached.
+Additionally, I worked on improvements to block production and shard state handling in the codebase.

+---

 2026-05-30 This week, Ulad and I iterated on the NTP implementation and finalized a working approach.
 I standardized timestamps across log messages and added logic to avoid duplicate second-level timestamps.

 ---